MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 Use permission tracing to determine why a user's permissions aren't allowing them access.
 Learn how a user or an administrator can investigate the inheritance of permissions.

+::: moniker range=" azure-devops"

-If a user's having permissions issues and you use default security groups or custom groups for permissions, you can investigate where those permissions are coming from by using our permissions tracing.
-Permissions issues could be because of one of the following scenarios:
+If a user is having permissions issues and you use default security groups or custom groups for permissions, you can investigate where those permissions are coming from by using our permissions tracing.
+Permissions issues could be because of delayed changes.

-- Their permissions haven't propagated yet.
 It can take up to 1 hour for Azure AD group memberships or permissions changes to propagate throughout Azure DevOps.
 If a user's having issues that don't resolve immediately, wait a day to see if they resolve.

-- The user doesn't have the necessary access level.
+::: moniker-end

+::: moniker range="<= azure-devops"

+If a user is having permissions issues and you use default security groups or custom groups for permissions, you can investigate where those permissions are coming from by using our permissions tracing.
+Permissions issues could be because the user doesn't have the necessary access level.
 Access levels enable administrators to provide their users base access to the features they need, and only pay for those features.
 Several features can only be accessed with a Basic access level or higher.
-To assign access levels or check the access level of a user in your account, see:
+For more information about assigning access levels or checking the access level of a user in your organization, see [About access levels](access-levels.md) and [Change access levels](change-access-levels.md).

 ::: moniker range="azure-devops"